Aegiq/lightworks/docs/source/getting_started.rst

     import lightworks as lw
     from lightworks import emulator

-We will configure a circuit to simulate by creating a new Circuit object.
-This Circuit object is one of the key components of Lightworks and is used in almost all interactions with it.
+We will configure a circuit to simulate by creating a new PhotonicCircuit object.
+This PhotonicCircuit object is one of the key components of Lightworks and is used in almost all interactions with it.
 When creating a circuit, the required number of circuit modes is provided, in this case 2.
 This number of modes is then fixed and cannot be modified without creating a new circuit.

 .. code-block:: Python

-    circuit = lw.Circuit(2)
+    circuit = lw.PhotonicCircuit(2)

 If print is then used on the circuit, this will display the total number of modes.

 .. code-block:: Python

     print(circuit)
-    # Output: Circuit(2)
+    # Output: PhotonicCircuit(2)

 Next, we add a beam splitter to the circuit, this is achieved with the ``bs`` method.
 The default reflectivity of a beam splitter is 0.5 (50%), so we do not need to specify this.
 The value we specify in the method arguments is the first mode that the beam splitter is placed on.
 By default, if a second mode isn't specified then it will be set to the first mode + 1, so below we could have equivalently used ``bs(0,1)``.